Edgar Cayce: 1942 biography

+In March 1942, Thomas Sugrue's published There is a River, the only biography written during Cayce's lifetime.
+As a result, popular interest in Cayce increased.

+Angelic visitation

 According to the book, in May 1889, while reading the Bible in his hut in the woods, a young Cayce 'saw' a woman with wings who told him that his prayers were answered, and asked him what he wanted most of all.
 He was frightened, but he said that most of all he wanted to help others, especially sick children.
 He decided he would like to be a missionary.